 It is vital your club protects its assets with adequate insurance.
 Insurance is a common risk management tool, which may be used to minimise your club’s liability.

 However, insurance is a reactive rather than a pro-active risk management tool.
-Other risk management strategies should be adopted in order to reduce the risk from occurring in the first place.
-Read more on risk management.
+Other risk management strategies should be adopted in order to reduce the risk from occurring at all.

 Examples of legal claims/risks sporting organisations are exposed to: